 "Should I quit my job?" is a question you may ask yourself when you're just done balancing work and life.
 Maybe you are asking this question because of life changing event like you're pregnant, you've given birth or you just had a second child.
 But could you really leave your job?

-Quitting your job can't be an impulsive decision, as you know, because it affects your family's security as well as your future career prospects.
+Quitting your job can't be an impulsive decision because it affects your family's security as well as your future career prospects.

 So to help you decide if quitting is the right thing to do ask yourself the following seven questions:

-1. Is a Transition or Work-Related Challenge Making Me Want to Quit My Job?
+1. Is a Work-Related Challenge Making You Want to Quit Your Job?

 When you're having a crisis at work or your child is struggling in school, it's easy to think, "If only I could quit my job, all these problems would go away."